Provider-Based Strategies

 5. Financial integration between parent and subordinate facilities

-6. Public awareness such that the provider-based facility holds itself out as part of the main hospital, and does not comingle with non-hospital service providers (i.e., free-standing physician offices)
+6. Public awareness such that the provider-based facility holds itself out as part of the main hospital, and does not comingle with non-hospital service providers (i.e., freestanding physician offices)

 Let us help you get a provider-based attestation.

-The process is very important to ensure a positive determination from CMS as well as a tool to ensure optimum compliance actually exists and is not just a lot of talk or assumptions.
-Advis has a great deal of experience with all of the provider-based determination processes and has always received positive determinations on behalf of their clients.
+Carefully navigating the process is very important to ensure a positive determination from CMS.
+This process also serves as a tool to ensure optimum compliance actually exists and is not just a lot of talk or assumptions.